Insight

 Note: non-exhaustive list

-• Slaughter products, not suitable for human consumption
+• Offal, not fit for human consumption

 • Other food preparations with less than 20% by weight of beef

-• Seasonings with any amount of beef
+• Spices with any amounts of beef

 • Sausages of heading 1601

-Non-affected products made from/with cocoa
+Unaffected products made from/with cocoa

 • Non-alcoholic beverages with cocoa